-Again if one has worked up to 10 years one will be entitled to earn pension but will start earning it as from the age of 45 years.
-With this information, the entrepreneur is advice to start preparing for the retirement of his employees by introducing a retirement income scheme where reasonable gratuity will be paid to staff on retirement.
+Again if one has worked up to 10 years one will be entitled to earn pension but will start earning it from the age of 45 years.
+With this information, the entrepreneur is advised to start preparing for the retirement of his employees by introducing a retirement income scheme where reasonable gratuity will be paid to staff on retirement.

-Death could be as a result of an accident in the workplace or outside the workplace.
+Death could be a result of an accident in the workplace or outside the workplace.
 It could equally be a natural death, whoever may death come, the separation must occur.
-Since this is an inescapable issue, the entrepreneur should always get ready for such type of separation anytime it may occur.
+Since this is an inescapable issue, the entrepreneur should always get ready for such a type of separation anytime it may occur.

 The most painful method of separation is discharged.
 This is because an employee may find it very difficult to be employed by any organization that knows the reason for discharge.